zopencommunity/meta/docs/SuccessStories.md

 # Success Stories

-Discover how Zopen Community have made a positive impact to various organizations and developers.
+Discover how zopen community have made a positive impact to various organizations and developers.
 Read the testimonials from our community members below:

 <hr style="height: 3px; background-color: grey;">